shreyas15/KingsmenCodeAnalyzer/README.md

         C:\KingsmenCodeAnalyzer\>java -cp build Driver <javascript_file_name.js>

-NOTE: Among the list of files in src, the Driver class is the main class to run the code. keywords.txt can be edited to include more in-built library functions that shouldn't be considered while checking for undeclared functions.
+NOTE: Among the list of files in src, the Driver class is the main class to run the code.

+The "keywords.txt" file can be edited to include more in-built library function names that shouldn't be considered while checking for undeclared functions.

 ## Usage